 If you are like most people, 2012 was a pretty rough year.
 I am hoping to bring in plenty of luck in 2013 by having some black-eyed peas.
 Ma’am always told us we’d have a dollar at the end of the year for every pea we ate on New Year’s Day.
 One year, Michael heard this, ate a bite then held out his hand expecting her to hand over the cash then and there.

-Traditionally, she woud make this recipe every year with the cornbread recipe at the end, made in the cast iron skillet, of course!
+Traditionally, she woud make this recipe every year with a skillet of cornbread.
 She never made greens along with it, though I have heard many Southerners serve this alongside to increase the luck factor.

 I got a great deal on a ham after Christmas, which is currently debrining in some water in the fridge.
 I have only heard of doing this to a Country (Smithfield) ham, but I tried it with a wet cured ham at Easter and found it made a great difference.
 I am going to cook that up tonight and I think I will make some Texas Caviar tomorrow to go with the leftovers.
 Or I will use the ham bone to make our traditional recipe.